bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 ### Key Tricks

-The list comprehension beginning on line 14...
+The list comprehension beginning on line 14 (courtesy of this stack overflow answer)...

 {%gist b61f4564868599990997309c12468dbf %}